 Just as important is the stipulation that data governance and management is no longer simply “IT’s job.”
 Our KPMG experts are consistently seeing that the companies having the most success with overall D&A initiatives are those that approach the ongoing data management component as a business-led, technology-enabled partnership.

 With finance as that business lead, working closely with IT and other teams, the company will be able to drill down on the quality data that drives results—and avoid the “garbage in, garbage out” biases of disparate or even competing data from disconnected teams that is left to IT to govern and manage.

 KPMG helps clients establish data governance and management best practices through its Enterprise Data Management (EDM) Framework.
 The EDM framework is designed to help define and enable core data standards and management that enable effective business operations, financial planning and management, and minimize customer impact.

-Our delivery approach is typically underpinned by this methodology and accelerated with the application of proven data standards design and globally tested templates.
+Our delivery approach is typically underpinned by this methodology and accelerated with the application of tested data standards design and globally tested templates.
 This EDM framework establishes a holistic, fully integrated view of data management and governance across six key areas:

 Data architecture and metadata

 Enterprise data models and the related definitions of the business and technical language to ensure a common understanding and reduce the risk of incorrect usage.

 Ongoing stewardship, analysis, monitoring and remediation to deliver truly “trusted information” that drives meaningful insights across the business—and minimizes compliance and operational risk from poor-quality data.